Rolens1/Rocket_Elevators_Consolidation/README.md

         - "cap production puma:nginx_config"
         - Set up your cloudflare (DNS configuration)

-## FAKER GEM - Use fake data
-* Install faker Gem
-* Add it to Gemfile
-* bundle install
-* Write require faker to use faker gem

 ## SET UP POSTGRES AS SECOND DATABASE
 * To set up postgres:
     - Make sure you download postgres and have it working on your computer